mafe72/NESPi-Fan-Control-Board/README.md

 * FAN OFF

-		Fan will turn OF when temperature under 40C
+		Fan will turn OFF when temperature under 40C